 A true racing tire for the streets…

-In ET street S/S Radial tire, Mickey has incorporated the Equivalent tread void same as ET street radial II.
+Mickey Thompson has incorporated the equivalent tread void same as ET Street Radial II in this ET street S/S Radial tire.
 This allows the tire to give you excellent wet traction with negative camber.
 Additionally, they provide a higher road to tire contact patch for better dry traction in straight alignment as well as camber.

 ET Street SS features Mickey Thompson’s Proven R2 compound, which is also used in the quickest “drag radials” on the planet.
 This spec aids dry traction.
 The stiff sidewall construction aids in a quicker reaction time due to less tire distortion.

-Racers out there should know that this tire will provide considerable bang for the buck.
-Coming with the always muscular build associated with Mickey Thompson, they are designed to handle the heat in racing.
-That means, relatively less wear and stability issues than many other tires.
+Enthusiasts out there know that this tire will provide a considerable bang for the buck.
+Served with the muscular build typically associated with Mickey Thompson, they are designed to handle the heat in racing.
+That means, relatively less wear and blowout issues than many other tires.

 The most comfortable and quiet tire you can get for your cambered setup…

-The traction grooves along with continental’s chamfered edges are specially added to provide 3-dimensional traction by maximizing the road to the tire contact patch.
+The traction grooves along the tire’s chamfered edges are specially added to provide 3-dimensional traction by maximizing the road to the tire contact patch.
 Extreme Contact DWS 06 features outboard shoulder macroblocks that enhance the cornering, handling, and steering responsiveness.

 A proper performance-oriented summer tire…

-With its impressive handling, steering responsiveness, and resistance to tread wear, Hankook Ventus V12 Evo 2 Summer has made it on the list.
+With its impressive handling, steering responsive, and resistance to tread wear, Hankook Ventus V12 Evo 2 Summer has made it on the list.
 And we aren’t the least bit surprised.

 It features the high grip silica compound within its tread combined with the styrene polymer.
 This allows the tire to have enhanced resistance to wear against the negative camber.
 It further aids to lower the rolling resistance of the vehicle.

 Ventus V12 Evo 2 summer has a special directional tread design that features notched shoulders and 3D intermediate ribs.
-Along with a continuous center rib, it allows the tire to have impressive handling and stability in negative camber as well as straight alignment.
+Along with the continuous center rib, it allows the tire to have impressive handling and stability in negative camber as well as a neutral alignment.

 Hard rubber is sandwiched between the sidewall’s polyester cord casing piles and steel belts by high-strength bead fillers.
-It increases handling response by preventing distortion at high speeds and cornering.
+It increases handling response by preventing distortion and compliance at high speeds and during cornering.

 The best rain performance among the bunch…

-Putting it superior in other tires, is the treadwear and the stability.
+Putting it above other tires, is the treadwear and the stability.
 The steering is highly responsive due to the twin central ribs present in the tire.
-However, this is not a touring tire.
-It is not made for grand rides.
+However, this is not a touring tire and is not the most comfortable one for longer rides.

 How to choose the best tire for a negative camber setup?
 Buyer’s guide